Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 2. **Lab Home** for a PI or near-term placement conversation
 3. **Steve Slevinski Value** for practical research-value and operational-support conversations centered on DMS, workflow, and repository delivery
 4. **Sutton SignWriting Infrastructure Initiative** once the practical base is established and the longer-term opportunity is under discussion
-5. **Infrastructure Core and Philanthropy** when the conversation shifts toward development, donor framing, and the case for durable philanthropic support
+5. **Infrastructure Core and Philanthropy** when the conversation shifts toward development, donor framing, and philanthropic support for a defined infrastructure core
 6. **Relevant Precedents and Institutional Pathways** only when the conversation needs comparable models or outside institutional examples

 ## Reduction logic